Michael H. Nash: Early years

-Michael Harold Nash was born in 1946 in The Bronx area of New York City.
-Nash was raised as a red diaper baby as both his parents were school teachers with radical political views.
+Nash was born in 1946, in The Bronx.
+Nash was raised as a red diaper baby as both his parents were schoolteachers with radical political views.
 His father Julius Nash, a science teacher, suffered job discrimination during the Cold War of anti-communism, having been removed from his teaching job in 1955 as part of a far reaching purge and blacklist of Communist and former Communist teachers in the New York City School system.

 This purge, similar in form to policies implemented in other places in the United States presented their subjects with an irresolvable conflict: If one refused to sign a "loyalty oath" indicating that the signer had never been a communist, the individual was fired and blacklisted.
 If one signed such an oath and admitted that were or had been a member of the Communist Party USA, one was fired and blacklisted.
 If one signed such an oath and the "little McCarthys" administering the purge determined the signer had lied, the signer would be fired and blacklisted.
 Thus barred from the public schools, the elder Nash went on to manage a toy store, also teaching in a local yeshiva.
 His mother, Ruth Nash, taught business and was a union activist.

-As a young boy Nash was not driven by scholarly pursuits, instead being more interested in collecting comic books, baseball cards, and following the exploits of the local baseball team, the New York Yankees.
+As a young boy, Nash was not driven by scholarly pursuits, instead being more interested in collecting comic books, baseball cards, and following the exploits of the local baseball team, the New York Yankees.

 Nash attended Harpur College, today known as Binghamton University, in Vestal, New York, from which he graduated with a B.A. degree in History in 1968.
 Nash then enrolled in Columbia University in New York City, earning a M.A. in American History in 1969.
-Nash began work on a PhD in labor history, beginning a study of the political behavior of coal miners and steel workers during the progressive era.
+Nash began work on a PhD in labor history, beginning a study of the political behavior of coal miners and steel workers during the Progressive Era.
 Nash was discouraged both by the magnitude of the project he visualized and the job market for labor historians, however, so he took steps towards becoming a professional archivist, earning a Master of Library Science degree in 1974.

 Upon completion of his MLS, Nash returned to Binghamton University to complete his PhD in American Labor History under the tutelage of historian Melvyn Dubofsky, earning the degree in 1975.
 More years would pass before his dissertation subject, an attempt to demonstrate the emergence of American workers in heavy industry "into something resembling a class-conscious proletariat," would find print.
 This work, Conflict and Accommodation: Coal Miners, Steel Workers, and Socialism, 1890-1920, was published by Greenwood Press in 1982.